Tom Hanks: 1980–1989: Early work, sitcom and comedy films

-1990s: Established star
+1990–1999: Leading man and acclaim

-Hanks climbed back to the top again with his portrayal of a washed-up baseball legend turned manager in A League of Their Own (1992).
-Hanks has said his acting in earlier roles was not great, but that he subsequently improved.
-In an interview with Vanity Fair, Hanks noted his "modern era of moviemaking ... because enough self-discovery has gone on ...
+Hanks climbed back to the top again with his portrayal of a washed-up baseball legend turned manager in Penny Marshall's A League of Their Own (1992).
+Hanks has said that his acting in earlier roles had not been great, but that he later improved.
+In an interview with Vanity Fair, Hanks called attention to what he called his "modern era of moviemaking ... because enough self-discovery has gone on ...
 My work has become less pretentiously fake and over the top".
-This "modern era" began in 1993 for Hanks, first with Sleepless in Seattle and then with Philadelphia.
-The former was a blockbuster success about a widower who finds true love over the radio airwaves.
-Richard Schickel of TIME called his performance "charming," and most critics agreed that Hanks' portrayal ensured him a place among the premier romantic-comedy stars of his generation.
+This "modern era" began in 1993 for Hanks, first with Nora Ephron's Sleepless in Seattle and then with Jonathan Demme's Philadelphia.

+Sleepless in Seattle is a romantic comedy about a widower who finds true love over the radio airwaves.
+Hanks co-starred with Meg Ryan.
+Richard Schickel of TIME called his performance "charming", and most critics agreed that Hanks' portrayal ensured him a place among the premier romantic-comedy stars of his generation.
 In Philadelphia, he played a gay lawyer with AIDS who sues his firm for discrimination.
 Hanks lost 35 lb and thinned his hair in order to appear sickly for the role.
 In a review for People, Leah Rozen stated, "Above all, credit for Philadelphia's success belongs to Hanks, who makes sure that he plays a character, not a saint.
 He is flat-out terrific, giving a deeply felt, carefully nuanced performance that deserves an Oscar."
 Hanks won the 1993 Academy Award for Best Actor for his role in Philadelphia.
-During his acceptance speech, he revealed that his high school drama teacher Rawley Farnsworth and former classmate John Gilkerson, two people with whom he was close, were gay.
+During his acceptance speech, he revealed that two people with whom he was close, his high school drama teacher Rawley Farnsworth and his former classmate John Gilkerson, were gay.